fetchcord/FetchCord/README.md

 `--pause-cycle`, Extra cycle that pauses for 30 seconds or custom time using --time argument.

-`--memtype TYPE` or `-m`, Show Memory in GiB or MiB.
+`--memtype TYPE` or `-m TYPE`, Show Memory in GiB or MiB.
 Valid vaules are 'gb', 'mb'.

 `--poll-rate RATE` or `-r RATE`, Set info polling rate.